WoPoss-project/Pygmalion/README.md

 ### Visualisations

-To see the generated visualizations, open `map.html`.
+To see the generated visualisations, open `map.html`.
 The visualisations start by preparing the data:

 ```js
 function prepareDefinitions() {